mbabynames search ✿

 Fiora Katherine

-"noble and strong" (Fiora) meets "pure" (Katherine).
+"flower" (Fiora) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard K in Katherine gives a clean break after Fiora's open vowel ending.

 Fiora Genevieve